-District Court of Western Australia Action No:
+District Court o f Western Australia Action No:

-Held at Perth 1 Subpoena to atte end to give
+Held at Perth Subpoena to atte end to give

 Parties Plaintiff

 Defendant

 To: [Full name and address of addressee]

-Warning Failure to comply with excuse is a contempt of arrest.
+Warning Failure to comply with this subpoena without lawful excuse is a contempt of court and may result in your arrest.

 Notes Please read the information in the Notice to addressee (Form 4B) which accompanies this subpoena.

 Date of issue Last date for service

 Order You are ordered to attend to give evidence on the date, and at the time and place, specified below unless you receive notice in writing of a later date or time from the issuing party, in which case the later date or time is substituted:

 Date:

 Time:

 Place:

-You must continue to at by the Court or the perso proceeding or until the h on authorised to tak e evidence in this
+You must continue to attend from day-to-day unless excused by the Court or the person authorised to take evidence in this proceeding or until the hearing of the matter is completed.

-Issuing details Issued at the request of whose service details are Seal of the Court
+Issuing details Issued at the request of [name of party], Seal of the whose service details are: